If you’re an online retailer that wants to grow your business, it’s important to have a ‘scale up’ mindset.

 Leave logistics to the experts

-The processes involved in running logistics centers can be overwhelming for a retailer to manage all on their own.
+The processes involved in running logistics centers can be overwhelming for a retailer or logistics director to manage all on their own.
 Not to mention the coordination with suppliers, transportation and shipping carriers, and fulfillment staff makes it a full-time job (or jobs) that many ecommerce business owners don’t have the bandwidth or knowledge to manage.

 That’s why direct-to-consumer (DTC) brands prefer to leave logistics up to fulfillment companies like ShipBob, a best-in-class 3PL that offers a growing international fulfillment presence, advanced fulfillment software, expertise, and premium customer support.